Openhab-Nodes/website/content/en/terms.md

 	* Sell, rent or sub-license material from https://www.openhabx.com
 	* Reproduce, duplicate or copy material from https://www.openhabx.com

-Redistribute content from openhab X (unless content is specifically made for redistribution).
+Redistribute content from OHX (unless content is specifically made for redistribution).

 ### Deep linking to our Content